Donar Munteanu: Macedonskian debut

 Munteanu made his publishing debut in Macedonski's Forța Morală on October 28, 1901, with a lyrical eulogy honoring scholar V. A. Urechia.
 He also contributed several sketch stories, including one which showed destitute and overworked peasants immolating their exploitative landlord.
-Though he later acknowledged that the work was "utterly unremarkable", it was well-liked by a leftist theoretician, Panait Mușoiu, who reprinted it in his own journal, Revista Ideii, and who later kept himself informed about Munteanu's evolution as a writer.
+Though he later acknowledged that the work was "utterly unremarkable", it was well-liked by a leftist theoretician, Panait Mușoiu, who reprinted it in his own journal, Revista Ideei, and who later kept himself informed about Munteanu's evolution as a writer.
 Having officially joined Literatorul, Munteanu had to satisfy Macedonski's particular and contradictory demands from his pupils.
 He took up cycling (with Cantilli as his guide) and tobacco-smoking; a close friend of the family, he briefly tutored Macedonski's youngest son, Dinu.
 Meanwhile, he completed his secondary education: biographers indicate that he was a graduate of Saint Sava National College, though he himself confessed to have withdrawn from regular school, and to have passed his final exams "in private".
 He had been pushed to do so by Macedonski, who believed that aspiring poets should be unrestrained and unschooled.

 During his period with Forța Morală, Munteanu was a personal witness to the feud between his master and the satirist Ion Luca Caragiale, which ended with the former's disgrace and near-complete isolation.
 During the height of this conflict, he attended a conference at which the sickly Macedonki was being heckled by a crowd of Caragiale supporters, including Alexandru Cazaban.
 Munteanu's own work was hosted in Caion's Românul Literar, though he came to resent Caion, who had stoked the dispute by resorting to a literary forgery, without informing Macedonski of this ruse.
 Munteanu also noted that, in the midst of the scandal, and while beset by financial troubles that prevented him from properly heating his home, Macedonski still managed to create his "masterpiece" poem, the "unique work" known as Noaptea de decemvrie.
 He remained in contact with the Macedonskis after they had moved to a "less presentable home" on Precupeții Vechi Street (near Obor).
 He was present at Literatorul as the circle acquired another young affiliate, George Bacovia—whom Munteanu himself recognized as a more celebrated and impactful writer.